google/ide-perf/docs/dev-guide.md

 Setup
 ---
-First, make sure you have JDK 11 or higher.

-Then open this project in IntelliJ and import it as a Gradle project.
+Open this project in IntelliJ and import it as a Gradle project.
 The default run configuration will launch a sandboxed IntelliJ instance with the plugin installed.

 To run all tests, run `./gradlew check` from the command line.